Projects per year

 Biography

-Dr. Ioannis Chapsos is the Research Lead in Maritime Security at Coventry University's Centre for Trust, Peace and Social Relations (CTPSR).
-His research aims to better understand the land-sea nexus in the context of international security, feed into sustainable policy responses and build maritime security capacities wherever required.
+Dr. Ioannis Chapsos is the Research Lead in Maritime Security at Coventry University's Centre for Peace and Security (CPS).
+His research aims to better understand the land-sea nexus in the context of international security, feed into sustainable policy responses and build maritime security capacities as required.
 He is particularly interested in the increasing involvement of non-state actors in international security as victims, perpetrators and security providers, especially through a gender lens.
 His research interests also encompass the global trend of privatisation of maritime security and the potential implications in international security.

 Ioannis has worked on a number of research projects where he explored the links between illegal (IUU) fishing and transnational organised maritime crime in the fishing industry (such as human trafficking/ modern slavery, forced labour, etc.) and the respective strategies, responses to challenges and threats, as well as their implications on coastal communities, particularly in SE Asia (Indonesia).
-His current research is focused on the role of gender in maritime security and the emerging cyber threats stemming from the technological advancements in the maritime domain.
+His current research is focused on migration-related transnational organised crime in Indonesian waters, aiming to help develop common understanding between key local stakeholders and support the Government of Indonesia's efforts to improve maritime security and address these crimes.

 Ioannis is a Captain (ret) of the Hellenic Navy with more than 16 years of seagoing service and former lecturer on international security and strategy at the Hellenic Supreme Joint War College / Security and Strategy Department.